Skip to the main content

 Stakeholder Outreach

-Staff and project consultants hosted two public stakeholder meetings at City Hall on July 10, 2023.
-Two meeting – one geared toward Pine Lake and the second toward the overall basin – provided a forum for parties to identify important concerns within the basin and learn of the planning effort.
+Staff and project consultants hosted two public stakeholder meetings at City Hall on July 10, 2023 and December 7, 2023.
+Each meetings – contained two sessions – one geared toward Pine Lake and the second toward the overall basin.
+The meetings provided a forum for parties to identify important concerns within the basin and learn of the planning effort.
+Materials from the two meetings are linked.

 Open House